 Across the country, families of people affected by opioid addiction have started nonprofits, community coalitions and advocacy groups to prevent substance abuse, destigmatize addiction and provide resources for those who need them.

-“You’ve seen governors around the country saying that overprescribing is the problem,” Kolodny said.
+“You’ve seen governors around the country saying that overprescribing is the problem,” Kolodny said in 2016.
 “President Obama began weighing in on the problem this year, and he talked about overprescribing.
 The CDC continued that message and the surgeon general has certainly carried that torch.

 “We’re beginning to understand this problem, not as a problem of drug abuse, or nonmedical use or even heroin abuse.
 Policymakers are recognizing that we have an epidemic of opioid addiction fueled by overprescribing of opioids.”